eliemichel/LearnWebGPU/introduction.md

 More generally, you can discuss any technical or organizational choice through [the repo's issues](https://github.com/eliemichel/LearnWebGPU/issues).
 Any constructive and/or benevolent feedback is welcome!

+### Work In Progress

+This guide is still under construction, and the WebGPU API itself is as well.
+I am trying to follow as tightly as I can the changes, but until the API gets stable this inherently leads to slight inconsistencies.

+Always pay attention to the date of last modification of a page and of the accompanying code (using [git](https://github.com/eliemichel/LearnWebGPU)).
+They may not be perfectly in sync; usually I first update the code, then the content of the guide.

 <!--
     Cross-platform is not optional.
 It never really was, but since the global pandemic of 2020 it is even more important: students follow the lecture from a wide variety of devices and a teacher cannot rely on them using all the same machine from the university's lab room.
 -->